Kamala Harris Requests Investigation Into ‘President’s Henchman’ William Barr

 Harris also appeared on MSNBC’s Rachel Maddow Show, again speaking to the possibility of improprieties related to Barr.

-Maddow in the interview asked if it was possible that Barr had been given direction from the White House to initiate one or more investigations into opponents of the president.
+Maddow, in the interview, asked if it was possible that Barr had been given direction from the White House to initiate one or more investigations into opponents of the president.

 Harris characterized her feelings as “suspicious” given the evasive nature of Barr’s testimony and took the opportunity to make the case for the investigation she had requested.